Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Preliminaries

 Performing ROC analysis of machine learning based classifiers is simple when having access to large amounts of data.
 The prediction function is learned from a training set, and the ROC curve and AUC are computed on an independent test set.
 Usually in small sample settings, a separate test set cannot be afforded.
 Testing a prediction function directly on the same data it was learned from (i.e. resubstitution) leads to highly overoptimistic results.
-Rather, the method of cross-validation is used in order to provide reliable performance estimates in small sample settings.
-Cross-validation involves splitting the available data repeatedly into two non-overlapping parts, training and test set.
-The training set is used to train or build the classifier and the test set to evaluate its performance.
+Rather, methods such as bootstrapping and cross-validation are used in order to provide reliable performance estimates in small sample settings.